crypticcoinvip/CrypticCoin/README.md

 sudo apt-get update
 sudo apt-get install docker.io
 ```
+3. Update the Crypticcoin node image to the latest version: ```docker pull sevenswen/crypticcoinubuntu18.04```.
+It'll not run the node, only install it.
-3. Announce masternode with your owner reward address (the script will take care of other addresses).
+4. Announce masternode with your owner reward address (the script will take care of other addresses).
 THE OPERATION WILL BURN ANNOUNCEMENT FEE!
 Don't do it you're not sure that the address is correct.
 ```
 wget -qO- https://raw.githubusercontent.com/crypticcoinvip/docker/master/tools | ownerRewardAddress=YOUR-REWARD-ADDRESS bash /dev/stdin mn_announce
 ```
-4. Ensure that the server is online 24/7 - you'll get dismissed instead.
+5. After prev. step, your node is supposed to be running.
+Check that it's online: ```./tools cli getinfo```, ```docker ps -a```.
+Ensure that the server is online 24/7 - you'll get dismissed instead.
-5. If needed, resign and refund your collateral (retrieve your MASTERNODE_ID by calling ```./tools cli mn_list [] true```):
+6. If needed, resign and refund your collateral (retrieve your MASTERNODE_ID by calling ```./tools cli mn_list [] true```):
 ```
 ./tools cli mn_resign MASTERNODE_ID new_t-address
 ```